josuemour4/blog/_posts/2024-09-22-ordination-ccc-vd.md

 The selection of the cable should be based on the current carry capacity of the cable, so that means for the protection of a device selected as 200A the cable needs to satisfy the form IN ≤ IZ, in this case the cable selected is 95mm, once it is capable to carry 213A (200 is ≤ 213).

 <h2>Voltage drop</h2>

+<h2>Voltage drop</h2>

+On the book AUSNZS 3000, clause 3.6.2 says:

+"The cross-sectional area of every current-carrying conductor shall be such that the voltage drop between the point of supply for the low voltage electrical installation and any point in that electrical installation does not exceed 5% of the nominal voltage at the point of supply."

+Electrical equipment is designed to operate within a specific voltage range (e.g. 220-250 V AC).
+An excessive voltage drop in a circuit can reduce the voltage available to the load, causing the equipment to operate outside its optimal range.
+This can result in malfunction, reduced efficiency, overload or even permanent damage to the device, compromising its useful life and the safety of the electrical installation.

+Therefore, VD is a fundamental concept for electrical installations to ensure the correct functioning of the network and:

+1. Equipment Performance
+When the voltage at the terminals of a piece of equipment is lower than specified (due to voltage drop), performance may be impaired.
+  - Electric motors: may lose efficiency, generate less torque or overheat.
+  - Light bulbs: may illuminate with less intensity.
+  - Electronic equipment: may fail or operate improperly.

+2. Energy Saving
+Excessive voltage drop results in energy losses in the cables (in the form of heat).
+This increases the total energy consumption and reduces the efficiency of the system.

+3. Safety
+A high voltage drop can lead to overheating of conductors, especially in undersized installations, increasing the risk of:
+  - Electrical fires.
+  - Damage to cable insulation.

+4. Standards Compliance
+Electrical standards (such as AS/NZS 3000 in Australia) set limits on voltage drop, typically around 5% of nominal voltage for low voltage installations.
+  - This ensures that the voltage at the most distant points of an installation is sufficient for the proper operation of equipment.

+5. Conductor Sizing
+The calculation of voltage drop directly influences the choice of conductor gauge (cross-section).
+  - Thicker cables have lower resistance and, therefore, less voltage drop.
+  - Correct sizing avoids unnecessary expenses with oversized conductors and ensures economic and technical efficiency.

+6. Long Distances
+In long circuits, voltage drop is even more relevant because the cable resistance increases proportionally to the length.
+It is essential to correctly size the cables to avoid problems.

 <div class="typing">
     Writing<span class="dots"></span>